If this is okay with you, please close this message.

 Depression can be a side effect of a lot of different medicines.
 If you are feeling depressed after starting any kind of medication, check the patient information leaflet to see whether depression is a side effect, or ask your doctor.
 If you think a drug is causing your depression, you can talk to your doctor about taking an alternative, especially if you are expecting your treatment to last some time.

-Alcohol and street drugs can both cause depression.
+Alcohol and recreational drugs can both cause depression.
 Although you might initially use them to make yourself feel better, or to distract yourself, they can make you feel worse overall.
-See our pages on the mental health effects of street drugs for more information.
+See our pages on the mental health effects of recreational drugs and alcohol for more information.

-A poor diet and lack or sleep and exercise can affect your mood, and make it harder for you to cope with difficult things going on in your life.
+A poor diet and lack of sleep and exercise can affect your mood, and make it harder for you to cope with difficult things going on in your life.